Zapatista Army of National Liberation: Legacy

 The Zapatistas continued to control the Chiapas area through the late 2010s, with around 300,000 people across 55 municipalities.
 These poor communities run and train their own civic programs (education, health, government, justice) autonomously, with little interference from the Mexican government.

 The 1994 uprising has led to broader interest in the area, also known as Zapatourismo.
 Stores in San Cristóbal capitalize on revolutionary chic, selling balaclavas, music, and shirt souvenirs.
 Subcomandante Marcos's image and signature balaclava and pipe are widely appropriated in the tourism industry, similar to the iconic status of Che Guevara.
 Visitors cannot tour the villages but can attempt to visit the caracol administrative centers, subject to the approval of a reception committee.
 Marcos's fame had subsided by the early 2020s.

-American rock bands have voiced support for the Zapatistas.
+Two American rock bands have voiced support for the Zapatistas.
 Rage Against the Machine released three songs in support of the EZLN, including "People of the Sun" (1996).
 The extreme metal band Brujeria is also known for their support of the Zapatistas.

 The EZLN invited supporters to Chiapas for two days of celebration in honor of their 30th anniversary in 2023.
+In 2026, the flag of the EZLN was waved during the anarchist demonstration of 1 May in Paris.